jandroi/seminar_HTW/README.md

 ### Contributions:

 ```
-Also - you feel free to modify and pull request this repository with any useful information you might feel appropiate!
+Also - feel free to modify and pull request this repository with
+any useful information you might think appropiate!
 ```